AkhilBharadwaj966/pestoSubmission/README.md

 # Pesto Assessment Submission

-# FUll Stack Task Manager
+# Full Stack Task Manager

 This project consists of two main components: the front end, which is written in React with TypeScript, and the backend, which is a Spring Boot application written in Java with a PostgreSQL database.
 ## Getting Started